arungpro/adodb/README.md

 Simple demonstaration on how to use adodb in mod_php setup.

 ## Usgae
-1. Edit and copy your php file to /var/www/html
+1. Edit and copy your php file to /var/www/html and do `mkdir -p appdynamics-php-agent-linux_x64/logs` from project path
 2. docker-compose build
 3. docker-compose up
 4. test your code at http://localhost:8080/setup.php